codingdojo-org/codingdojo.org/content/kata/Potter.md

 For example, how much does this basket of books cost?

-      2 copies of the first book
+* 2 copies of the first book
-      2 copies of the second book
+* 2 copies of the second book
-      2 copies of the third book
+* 2 copies of the third book
-      1 copy of the fourth book
+* 1 copy of the fourth book
-      1 copy of the fifth book
+* 1 copy of the fifth book

-answer: 51.20 EUR
+answer :

       (4 * 8) - 20% [first book, seconde book, third book, fourth book]
     + (4 * 8) - 20% [first book, seconde book, third book, fifth book]
     = 25.6 * 2
     = 51.20

-**Clues**
+## Clues

 You’ll find that this Kata is easy at the start.
 You can get going with tests for baskets of 0 books, 1 book, 2 identical books, 2 different